jbms/sphinx-immaterial/_sources/demo_api.rst.txt

          Description of enumerator B.

-   .. cpp:enum-struct:: protected MyScopedVisibilityEnum : std::underlying_type<MySpecificEnum>::type
+   .. cpp:enum-struct:: protected MyScopedVisibilityEnum : std::underlying_type_t<MyScopedEnum>

       A scoped enum with non-default visibility, and with a specified underlying type.